mpv-player/mpv/DOCS/man/options.rst

     video will be either cut off, or black bars are added.

-    This value is multiplied with the value derived from ``--video-zoom`` and the normal video aspect aspect ratio.
+    This value is multiplied with the value derived from ``--video-zoom`` and the normal video aspect ratio.
 This option is disabled if the ``--no-keepaspect`` option is used.

 ``--video-align-x=<-1-1>``, ``--video-align-y=<-1-1>``